fablabbcn/smartcitizen-docs/docs/guides/_to_delete/_air-quality-station.md

 ## Hardware

 The Stations should come assembled and ready to use.
-It consists of various parts:
+They consist of various parts:

 - Enclosure and mounting system
 - Sensors module